 Reputable attorneys protect a claimants’ rights after being harmed in an accident.
 They can also go further than mere protection of individual rights.
 A great representative can also mean attracting media attention and social change, which can lead to enforcement of personal accountability and even product recalls, for example.
 But for a victim, the main concern is usually getting a bigger piece of the pie from the gross settlement proceeds.

 Doing certain things that only a trained lawyer can typically do, means the risks in proceeding with a defense of the claim to the insurer, can often spiral beyond the acceptable risks.
 A risk becomes more acceptable when a victim fails to gather evidence, secure witness statements, traffic investigation reports, and so forth.
 The legal advocate is precisely the person that will do the necessary things to gather and protect evidence.
 He or she will fight to recover financial compensation on behalf of the client for their injuries, losses and future damages.
-They will be able to handle the claim in a timely manner, which may otherwise be delayed or denied by the insurance company of the at-fault party.
+The lawyers at Ehline will be able to handle the claim in a timely manner, which may otherwise be delayed or denied by the insurance company of the at-fault party.

-They do this by direct negotiations with the insurance adjustor or when it is not possible to obtain a settlement amount that is deserved by the client, the lawyer will file a lawsuit in civil court.
+They do this by direct negotiations with the insurance adjustor, or when it is not possible to obtain a settlement amount that is deserved by the client, the lawyer will file a lawsuit in civil court.
 If a lawsuit is filed, then it will be up to a jury to determine the amount of financial award the injured plaintiff deserves.
 Accomplished attorneys have an intricate knowledge of negligence law, as well as the obfuscatory strategies that insurance claims adjustors use to keep settlement amounts low to benefit the insurer.
 Claims adjustors do not look at what is in the best interest of the victim, it is their responsibility to protect their employer and corporate shareholders.
 The plaintiff’s “PI lawyer”, can ensure a fair and reasonable settlement is obtained whether through negotiations or litigation.
-The seasoned personal injury attorney who has a compressive understanding of the laws that apply, and who are well practiced in a variety of specialty areas.
+The seasoned personal injury attorney who has a comprehensive understanding of the laws that apply, and who are well practiced in a variety of specialty areas.

 Preparing the Case

 When an accomplished practitioner represents a client in any of these situations, they build the case by gathering evidence and investigating all the pertinent elements of the incident.
-They will also determine all of the negligent parties that can be held liable to make certain they recover the financial award the client deserves.
+They will also determine all the negligent parties that can be held liable to make certain they recover the financial award the client deserves.

 Fee Agreements Conditional